-'I'm going to f*****g shoot you': BRPD releases body camera footage of May drug arrest
+'I'm going to f*****g shoot you:' BRPD releases body camera footage of May drug arrest

 Latest Weather Blog

-'I'm going to f*****g shoot you': BRPD releases body camera footage of May drug arrest
+'I'm going to f*****g shoot you:' BRPD releases body camera footage of May drug arrest

 BATON ROUGE - Body camera footage of an arrest made in May was released Friday as an attempt to be more transparent with the public and address their concerns, the Baton Rouge Police Department said.